misiektoja/spotify_monitor/README.md

 Host Spotify auto-play is unavailable by default inside a container because the container cannot control the Spotify client running on the host.
 Run Spotify Monitor locally if you need `TRACK_SONGS` or `--track-in-spotify`.
 The tool warns but does not disable the setting, so custom host integration remains possible for advanced users.

-Setup does not contact SMTP.
-The doctor can authenticate to SMTP only after you accept its prompt but it never sends email.
-No port is exposed because Spotify Monitor has no server.
+Setup does not send email or webhook alerts while collecting settings.
+If you choose the post-setup doctor it can check your email login but it still sends no alerts.

 If the wizard does not persist the target, `docker compose up` cannot supply it.
 Use the direct command printed by setup, which follows this form: